sekilab/RoadDamageDetector/README.md

 # RoadDamageDetector

 ## News
+[2020-4-25]: [Global Road Damage Detection Challenge 2020](https://rdd2020.sekilab.global/) will be held as one of the [IEEE Bigdata Cup](http://bigdataieee.org/BigData2020/).
+Why not join the data cup!

+[2019-10-16]: Road Damage Dataset was awarded by the GIS Association of Japan.
+For more information, please check [here](http://www.gisa-japan.org/awards/recipients.html).

 [2018-12-10]: Road damage detection and classification challenge (one of the IEEE Bigdata Cup Challenge) was held in Seattle.
 59 teams participated from 14 countries.
 For more information, please check [here](https://bdc2018.mycityreport.net/)!

-[2019-10-16]: Road Damage Dataset was awarded by the GIS Association of Japan.
-For more information, please check [here](http://www.gisa-japan.org/awards/recipients.html).
+# Road Damage Dataset 2018

 ## Citation